How Will WordPress Gutenberg Affect the Way we Write?

 Making money online is much the same as making money anywhere.
 It matters little whether you have a dress shop in a mall, an online clothing store, or a fashion blog.
-You have to be prepared to put in the effort, and establish your business gradually.
+You have to be prepared to put in the effort and establish your business gradually.

-The difference with internet marketing is that you will have ZERO passing trade to start with, and probably very little for quite a while.
+The difference with internet marketing is that you’ll have ZERO passing trade to start with, and probably very little for quite a while.
 Not understanding this fact is one of the main reasons many internet-based businesses fail.
 Actually, fail is probably incorrect.
 The truth is, many people go into online trading with unrealistic expectations and simply give up when these expectations are not met.
 (Often, just as they were close to success)

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.